coatless-quarto/r-shinylive-demo/README.md

 ## Sample App

-We'll be walking through the process of creating the following R ShinyLive application.
+We'll be walking through the process of creating the following R Shinylive application.

 ![Example of the Shinylive app running in a Quarto HTML Document](images/demo-r-shinylive-app-inbrowser.gif)